Microsoft XP Updates

 - Click Next on the Software Update Removal Wizard screen.

 - Before the problematic update is removed, you may be warned that some of your programs might not run properly.
-Click Yes to continue, but only if you are sure!
+Click Yes to continue, but only if you are certain!

 - The update is removed from your computer, and the unpatched files are put back into your Operating System.
 Click Finish when prompted.